 The Nike Live concept has proven so successful, that the sports retailer expanded with two additional stores in Long Beach and Tokyo in the fall of 2019.

 04. Timberland TouchWalls

-In an effort to complement the in-store experience with their eCommerce selection, Timberland has introduced TouchWalls in their store.
-These digital displays present customers with online-only inventory and shoppers can touch product photos to learn more and build personalized shopping lists.
+In an effort to complement the in-store experience with their eCommerce selection, Timberland has introduced TouchWalls in their Manhattan store in 2016.
+The digital displays presented customers with online-only inventory where shoppers could touch product photos to learn more and build personalized shopping lists.

-In turn, Timberland is harvesting data from user profiles during their visit in the store, online, and after the store visit that they can analyze for better retail and remarketing experiences.
+In turn, Timberland harvested data from the interaction between store provided NFC tablets, the touchwall, and the store visit that they can analyze for better retail and remarketing experiences.

 All of these examples demonstrate a way to offer experiential marketing – a strategy that invites and encourages shoppers to engage with the brand.
 It offers something more than digital or physical marketing could do on their own.

 A primary benefit of doing business phygitally is that stores can better combine physical and digital customer data from their omnichannel marketing.

 By adding digital environments to physical stores, brands can harvest key customer data on how they shop in-store, online, and their behaviour after a purchase.
 In order to entice customers to interact with these digital environments, they must provide value to the customer experience.
 Whether it’s convenience, excitement, sharing, or connecting, phygital marketing tools provide something unique to the shopping experience.